-key data meaning 'name' The issue name string. 'id' The bandit ID of the check, this must be unique and is used for filtering blacklist checks. 'qual- A Python list of fully qualified name strings. names' names 'mes- The issue message reported, this is a string that may contain the token '{name}' that will be substituted - The issue message reported, this is a string that may contain the token '{name}' that will be substituted with the matched qualname in the final report.
+key data meaning 'name' The issue name string. ʻid' The bandit ID of the check, this must be unique and is used for filtering blacklist checks. 'qual- A Python list of fully qualified name strings. names' 'mes- The issue message reported, this is a string that may contain the token '{name}' that will be substituted sage' with the matched qualname in the final report. 'level' The severity level reported.